Slow Cooked Tomato Sauce

 - 2 sprigs fresh basil

-- 1-2 large sweet bell peppers, seeded, peeled and, cut into strips.
+- 1-2 large sweet bell peppers, roasted, seeded, peeled and, cut into strips.

 - 1 tablespoon chopped fresh basil